Robert Mapplethorpe: Early life and education

+Childhood

-Mapplethorpe was born in the Floral Park neighborhood of Queens, New York City, the son of Joan Dorothy (Maxey) and Harry Irving Mapplethorpe, an electrical engineer.
-He was of English, Irish, and German descent, and grew up as a Catholic at Our Lady of the Snows Parish.
+Mapplethorpe was born on November 4, 1946 at Irwin Sanitarium in Hollis, Queens.
+His mother Joan Dorothy "Maxey" belonged to the Rosary Society and a bowling league and his father Harry Irving Mapplethorpe, an electrical engineer, worked at Underwriters Laboratories.
+He was of English, Irish, and German descent and grew up as a Catholic.

+As a child, his family moved to the Floral Park neighborhood of Queens.
+The third of six children, he had three brothers and two sisters.
+One of his brothers, Edward Mapplethorpe, later worked for him as an assistant and became a photographer as well.

 Mapplethorpe attended Martin Van Buren High School, where he graduated in 1963.

-He had three brothers and two sisters.
-One of his brothers, Edward, later worked for him as an assistant and became a photographer as well.
-He attended the Pratt Institute in Brooklyn, where he majored in Graphic Arts.
-He dropped out in 1969 before finishing his degree.
+That summer, he worked as a messenger at National City Bank.